maxschulmeister/reval/PRD.md

 ## 1. Introduction

 **reval** is a benchmark framework designed to simplify the evaluation of applications that leverage Large Language Models (LLMs).
-As LLM-powered features become more prevalent, developers need a standardized, easy-to-use tool to measure, compare, and track the performance of their LLM integrations. `reval` provides a CLI, a configurable evaluation engine, and a local dashboard to visualize results.
+As LLM-powered features become more prevalent, developers need a standardized, easy-to-use tool to measure, compare, and track the performance of their LLM integrations.

 ## 2. Vision